-NS: Are there any takeaways from your time at Moore you’ve shared with Lynn that you would be willing to share with us?
+NS: Are there any other takeaways from your time at Moore that you would be willing to share?

 NS: Knowing how active you are beyond your work at Moore—and you told me this will be your last academic job, but I know it won't be your last job—what is the first thing you’re going to do on July 1?

 PCP: Well, I can’t sleep late because I have a rescue dog that I have to walk early. [laughter]